 4. Beware of Hot Ground

 We’ve all experienced it: You’re at the beach, and you decide to go for a swim.
 What you didn’t plan on was how hot the sand is.
-It’s the same problem for your pooch, whether at the lake or walking the neighborhood.
+It’s the same problem for your pooch, whether at the lake or walking in the neighborhood.
 The sidewalks heat up fast too, after all.
-That’s why it’s better to take your daily stroll in the morning or evening, or you can consider investing in specially made dog shoes for just this purpose.
+That’s why it’s better to take your daily stroll in the morning or evening when it cools down sufficiently.

 5. Fleas and Ticks